The fact that screen sizes have gotten smaller plays a key role in today’s visual content revolution.

 While many fashion brands like Zara are taking advantage of this new change, most of the other brands are sticking to the square image format.

-Because square images take the most space on Instagram News feed, while other differently-oriented images will always have a bit of white space on the sides.
+Because square images take the most space on the Instagram news feed, while other differently-oriented images will always have a bit of white space on the sides.

 Whether it’s Facebook or Twitter, the header image is the first image people see, and it’s the best opportunity to give followers a great impression.

 Your brand’s header should give your followers the message you are trying to convey.
-For instance, Red Bull —which always claims that their drinks give people ‘wings’ — makes sure that their Facebook feed is filled with adventurous photos and videos.
+For instance, Red Bull—which always claims that their drinks give people ‘wings’ — makes sure that their Facebook feed is filled with adventurous photos and videos.
 Hence this adrenaline-filled cover photo makes complete sense for them.
+They've also taken advantage of the fact that headers can now be animated, and post a cool montage of various activities.

-Disney Pixar, on the other hand, uses cover photos to let their fans stay updated about all the new releases — which in this case is the highly anticipated Finding Dory.
+Disney Pixar, on the other hand, uses cover photos to let their fans stay updated about all the new releases—which in this case is the highly anticipated Toy Story 4.

-Taking out a professional camera to send out every little update, is not just time consuming, it takes out that “genuineness” you want to impart to your fans.
+Taking out a professional camera to send out every little update is not only time consuming but can take out that “genuineness” you want to impart to your fans.
 (And what if you want to share a selfie?)

 Use your phone’s native camera.
 With the right light and angle, you can capture a high-quality photo with just an 8-megapixel camera.
-To make the whole process easier, you can take pictures through Canva’s iPhone app and start editing it right away.
+To make the whole process easier, you can take pictures through Canva’s mobile app (available on both on iPhone and Android) and start editing it right away.

 And the best thing you can do with a native camera?
 Take a selfie.